-The practice is owned by an individual who is the principal dentist.
+The practice is owned by an individual who is the principal dentist there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection we collected 42 CQC comment cards filled in by patients and spoke with two other patients.
-This information gave us a positive view of the practice.
+On the day of inspection we collected 23 CQC comment cards filled in by patients this information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, two dental nurses, two dental hygiene therapists, and the practice manager.
+During the inspection we spoke with three dentists, two dental nurses, two receptionists and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.